InsightSoftwareConsortium/ITKApps/SegmentationEditor/README.txt

    the options VTK_USE_PATENTED, and VTK_WRAP_TCL set to "On".
 This application was last tested with VTK 4.2 and VTK 4.4.

-   * Configure and build InsightApplications with USE_VTK set to "On".
+   * Configure and build ITKApps with USE_VTK set to "On".

 2. To run this application:

-   cd <InsightApplications-source>/SegmentationEditor/Scripts/
+   cd <ITKApps-source>/SegmentationEditor/Scripts/

-    where <InsightApplications-source> is the source directory of your build (the source code that you downloaded).
+    where <ITKApps-source> is the source directory of your build (the source code that you downloaded).

-   <InsightApplications-build>/SegmentationEditor/Wrapping/Tcl/WSTITK Main.tcl
+   <ITKApps-build>/SegmentationEditor/Wrapping/Tcl/WSTITK Main.tcl

-    where <InsightApplications-build> is the directory where you built InsightApplications.
+    where <ITKApps-build> is the directory where you built ITKApps.
 Note that WSTITK will be found in EXECUTABLE_OUTPUT_PATH instead if one was specified during the CMake configuration process.

 3. When you run the application for the first time, a window will pop